xrdocs/application-hosting/_blogs/2019-08-20-docker-applications-on-ios-xr-useful-tips-and-hints.md

 For the sake of this blog we will run through an NCS55xx setup running IOS-XR 6.5.2 on each router.
 The topology is shown below:

-Router 1 and Router2 are NCS5501 devices and therefore not HA capable.
-However Router 3 is NCS5508 and contains two Route-Processors (RPs) enabling us to play around with some HA-capable Docker application deployment.
+Router-1 (rtr1) and Router-2 (rtr2) are NCS5501 devices and therefore not HA capable.
+However, Router-3 (rtr3) is NCS5508 and contains two Route-Processors (RPs) enabling us to play around with some HA-capable Docker application deployment.

-Since the app-hosting infrastructure is platform independent functionally, the same workflow can be attempted
+Since the app-hosting infrastructure is platform independent functionally, the same workflow can be attempted on a virtual setup (using xrv9000) or other IOS-XR family platforms like ASR9000 or NCS540/560.

 ## Choosing the distribution